 About

 Troy Hill Art Houses is the brainchild of Pittsburgh collector Evan Mirapaul.
-Inspired by a visit to the art houses in Naoshima, Japan, the idea was to re-imagine domestic spaces as permanent, public artworks.
+Inspired by a visit to the art houses in Naoshima, Japan, the idea was to re-imagine domestic spaces as permanent artworks available to the public.
 He invited German artist Thorsten Brinkmann in 2011 to transform an abandoned house near his own home in Troy Hill --a hill-top neighborhood in Pittsburgh, Pennsylvania-- into a total-structure art piece.
 The resulting work, La Hütte Royal, opened to the public in 2013 .

 Encouraged by the public and critical success of the first house, Mirapaul acquired other houses nearby with the idea to invite other artists to add to the project.
 Polish artist Robert Kusmirowski’s Kunzhaus was the next to be completed in 2016.